Influence of Arabic on other languages: English

 Like other European languages, English contains many words derived from Arabic, often through other European languages, especially Spanish.
 Among them is every-day vocabulary like "sugar" (sukkar), "cotton" (quṭn) or "magazine" (DIN).
 More recognizable are words like "algebra" (al-jabr), "alcohol" (al-kuhūl), "alchemy" ("al-kimiya"), "alkali", "cypher" and "zenith" (see list of English words of Arabic origin).

 A more indirect form of influence is the use of certain Latinate words in an unclassical sense, derived from their use in Latin translations of medieval Arabic philosophical works (e.g. those of Averroes), which entered the scholastic vocabulary and later came into normal use in modern languages.
 Examples are "information" to mean the imparting or acquisition of knowledge (Arabic taṣawwur, mental impression or representation, from a root meaning "form") and "intention" (Arabic ma^{c}nā, meaning).
 These words may almost be regarded as calques.

 Indic Languages

 Bengali

-The Bengali language, spoken by the Muslim-majority Bengalis, has gained Arabic vocabulary both directly, as the language of Islam and its literature, but also indirectly as a consequence of Arabic-influenced Persian being an official language in Bengal for over 500 years.
+The Bengali language as spoken by the Muslim-majority Bengalis, has gained Arabic vocabulary both directly, as the language of Islam and its literature, but also indirectly as a consequence of Arabic-influenced Persian being an official language in Bengal for over 500 years.
 During the late medieval period, a number of Bengali Muslim writers also wrote Bengali using the Arabic script.
 In the coastal Chittagonian dialect, the Arabic influence is magnified with researchers considering half of the dialect's lexicon to be of Arabic origin.
+This form of Bengali is referred to as Dobhashi.

+Gujarati

+The Gujarati language (i.e., the one heavily influenced by Arabic and Persian) is referred to as Lisan ud-Dawat.

 Hindustani (Hindi and Urdu)

-Hindustani language and especially the Urdu register has as a substantial number of loanwords from Persian and Arabic (via Persian).
+Hindustani language (and especially the Urdu register; but also the colloquial Hindi register to a certain extent) has as a substantial number of loanwords from Persian and Arabic (both directly as well as via Persian).
 Hindustani contains around 5,500 words of Persian and Arabic origin.